AnalogyThis is a featured page

-In science, analogy or metaphor, being a comparison based on similarity or resemblance, is often used to explain terms, to make arguments, or give suppositions, etc.
+In science, analogy or metaphor, being a comparison based on similarity or resemblance, is often used to explain terms, to make arguments, or give suppositions, etc., just as allegory, associated with symbolism, is often employed to the same effect.

 In 2008, American physical chemist Thomas Wallace argued that the rise and fall of civilizations can be explained thermodynamically on the analogy of the five-year operational life of a car battery.
 [8]